 Mexico is a country renowned for its colorful fiestas, deeply religious celebrations, and community-based events.
-Family tends to be at the center of most festivals, such as Semana Santa, when most Mexicans head to relatives homes.
-Although Carnanval is celebrated throughout Spanish-speaking countries, Mexico is one of the most vibrant nations in which to enjoy this hedonistic celebration, with everyone out on the streets taking part in this fantastic festival.
+Family tends to be at the center of Mexico holidays, such as Semana Santa, when locals head to relatives homes.
+Although Carnanval is celebrated throughout Spanish-speaking countries, Mexico is one of the most vibrant nations in which to enjoy this hedonistic celebration, with everyone out on the streets taking part in this lively event.

 Three Kings’ Day (Dia de los Reyes Magos)

 While everybody else is recovering from Christmas and New Year’s Eve, attempting to stick to their resolutions and hitting the gym, the Mexicans are preparing for the next festival in their calendar, Three Kings’ Day.
 Dia de los Reyes Magos celebrates the Epiphany and is held on the eve of January 6.
 It is a big family event, with presents exchanged and large meals including a round cake known as rosca de los reyes (kings’ loaf) served as the centerpiece.